Tuccster/chickens-game/README.md

 # Premise
  It's been a long time since I worked on this game, but the idea from what I remember was similar to other idle games, like [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/), where you are constantantly trying to get more and more of *something*, in this game's case — eggs and money.

 Essentially, your Inventory starts with a single Golden Egg, which when hatched has a 100% chance of hatching a chicken.
-The chickens will lay normal eggs every so often, which can then be hatched for a chance to get another chicken.
+The chickens will lay normal eggs every so often, which can then be hatched for a chance to get another chicken or sold for money.
 You could assign jobs to the chickens to have them collect new resources, allowing you to create new items.

 # Inventory
 The inventory is a grid of slots, each capable of holding a single type of item.